PISCES: Physics-Informed Convolutional Autoencoder for Solar-Wind Anomaly Detection and Space-Weather Early Warning

 University of Colorado, Boulder

-Space weather early warning depends on detecting solar wind transients at the Sun-Earth L1 Lagrange point within a 30-80 minute window preceding geomagnetic impact.
-Data-driven methods can detect complex multivariate transient signatures that threshold-based methods miss, yet they typically collapse the result into a single anomaly score with no physical attribution.
-We present PISCES (Physics-Informed Solar-wind Convolutional autoEncoder for Space-weather), a convolutional autoencoder that learns the standard solar wind by integrating seven physics constraints into the training loss: self-consistency of the magnetic field vector, smoothness of the proton entropy and total pressure, the temperature-velocity correlation, the Parker spiral angle, and smoothness of the plasma beta and dynamic pressure.
-Our model is trained on 11 years of unlabeled 1-minute cadence NASA OMNI data from 2005 to 2015.
-At inference, the output is decomposed into 15 sub-scores spanning magnetic, plasma, and physics-violation channels, identifying the violated physical relationships and providing event-type hints such as interplanetary shock, magnetic ejecta, and compression region.
-On a 2018-2024 held-out set with 2.97 million windows and 863 catalog events, PISCES achieves a PR-AUC of 0.193, competitive among unsupervised baselines.
-PISCES identifies which physical relationships are violated rather than reporting only a scalar anomaly score, making it well-suited for space weather applications.
+Space weather early warning depends on detecting solar wind transients at the Sun-Earth L1 Lagrange point, where upstream measurements provide tens of minutes of lead time before arrival at Earth’s magnetosphere.
+Data-driven methods can detect complex multivariate transient signatures that threshold-based methods miss, yet they typically collapse the result into a scalar anomaly score with little indication of physical attribution.
+We present Physics-Informed Solar-wind Convolutional autoEncoder for Space-weather (PISCES), a physics-informed convolutional autoencoder that integrates physics constraints into the training loss: magnetic field consistency, Parker spiral angle, temperature-velocity relationship, and smoothness of proton entropy, total pressure, plasma beta, and dynamic pressure.
+PISCES is trained on NASA OMNI data.
+At inference, the output is decomposed into physics components spanning magnetic, plasma, physics-violation terms, and residual corrections.
+These components provide event-type hints such as interplanetary shock, magnetic ejecta, and compression region.
+On the held-out set matched to cataloged events, PISCES achieves competitive PR-AUC results among unsupervised baselines while showing which physical signatures drive each detection rather than only reporting a scalar anomaly score.

 Abstract category